locmai/locmai-home/posts/overkilled_monitoring_system_pt1.md

 From here, you could import the recommended dashboards from [monitoring.mixins.dev](https://monitoring.mixins.dev/) for Cortex at https://monitoring.mixins.dev/cortex/#dashboards

 And with that, we have a Cortex monitoring system up and running.
 This would be the end of the part 1 of the Cortex series.
 See you in the next posts!

+---
+P/S: I planned to have the basic authentication, remote Prometheus setup and multi tenancy setting in this blog as well.
+But I'm a bit tired for now.

+P/S: Or I would update more tomorrow and finish up this blog.